nfsiddiqui/nfsiddiqui.github.io/_posts/2018-10-28-greatest-hits-in-sidechannel-attacks.markdown

 **The attack**:

-+ Looks at the acoustic artifacts from a crypto operations.
++ Looks at the acoustic artifacts from a crypto operation.
 If you put a microphone next to a machine and send the exact right emails over and over again, you can expose the RSA key that GPG (program that implements PGP) is using to decrypt the email.

 ## 2018